Alonso-del-Arte/chess/Terminology.md

 be captured by the opponent in order to gain a tactical advantage.
 The way I see it, tactical intent is a crucial component of sacrifice.
-That is to say, it's not a sacrifice if a piece gets captured because the player losing the piece was careless, or because the opponent forced the player to give a piece so as to get the king out of check, or to not lose a more valuable piece than the piece that gets captured.
+That is to say, it's not a sacrifice if a piece gets captured because the player losing the piece was careless, or because the opponent forced the player to give up a piece so as to get the king out of check, or to not lose a more valuable piece than the piece that gets captured.
+* **Stalemate** &mdash; When a player is not in check but is unable to make any move whatsoever.
+For example, if the king is safe in its current space but would be in check if it moves in any direction, the remaining pawns are stymied by opposing pawns, and other pieces are pinned because moving them would leave the king exposed.

 ## T